It also facilitates travel on its regular network for customers with limited mobility, i.e., with a walker, cane, guide dog, stroller, etc.

 The interiors of the RTL’s low-floor buses are also adapted to the target clientele.
 In addition, the buses can be lowered at the front, making it much easier for customers to board the bus.

-The addition of three new lines in August 2016 brings to seven the number of universally accessible lines on our network.
-The progressive launch of new accessible lines is made possible by the presence of a boarding ramp at the front of the bus that unfolds to accommodate people traveling with a mobility aid.
+A total of 22 universally accessible lines are presently offered on our network.
+The progressive launch of new lines is made possible by the addition of new buses featuring a boarding ramp at the front that unfolds to accommodate people traveling with a mobility aid.

 Moreover, all bus drivers have been trained to address the needs of customers with limited mobility in order to guarantee them safe and pleasant travels.